 I’ve never put much stock in detox diets or cleansing juice fasts, but I found myself googling “detoxifying foods” the other day.
 I patted myself on the back when I saw the list: greens, alliums (onions and garlic), citrus, olive oil, cruciferous vegetables (hey broccoli), beets, whole grains, etc. It was like skimming a list of all my favorite ingredients!
 Whole foods really are the best medicine.

-This healthy broccoli salad recipe contains quite a few of those detoxifying ingredients.
+This broccoli salad recipe contains quite a few of those detoxifying ingredients.
 Broccoli, shallot, olive oil and almonds combine with a few of my favorite Greek flavors to create a simple and utterly delicious side salad.
 Sun-dried tomatoes play a leading role, of course.
 Almonds add some crunch and play nicely with the flavor of broccoli.

 Greek Broccoli Salad